Two Axioms for Pulling the Trigger

 But what do you do when the transition has gone on long enough that there are just a few people left from the last transition?
-Leaders haven’t as yet had to deal with this question, but it is just around the corner.
+Leaders haven’t had to deal with this question yet, but it is just around the corner.
 In twenty years there won’t be enough people left from the third transition to make any impact on a church.
 Do we ignore them altogether?

 But that is just the tip of the iceberg.
 About the time a church becomes good at one form of worship another one crops up.
-How is one to manage such rapid-fire change where pulling the trigger is the easy part?
-That is part of my next blog.
+How is one to manage such rapid-fire change when pulling the trigger is the easy part?
+That is part of my next post.